 LITTLE STEVEN’S BLUES SCHOOL

 Don’t wait or hesitate, and don’t be late!
-Little Steven’s Blues School is limited to just 70 participants, so put your application together now.
+Little Steven’s Blues School is limited to just 70 participants, so put your application together now to be ready.

 Little Steven’s Blues School is creative melting pot of all rhythmic genres and builds upon the experiences and foundation of the Notodden Blues Festival Band Camp, a tradition in Norwegian music education since 1989.